-The results of product development, preclinical studies and clinical trials are submitted to the FDA as part of a marketing authorization application (an NDA for new drugs or a BLA for new biologics).
-The FDA may withhold approval if the applicable regulatory criteria are not satisfied or may require additional data.
+The FDA may withhold approval if the applicable regulatory criteria are not satisfied or may require additional testing or data.
 Even if such data are submitted, the FDA may ultimately decide that the application data do not satisfy the risk-to-benefit criteria for approval.
+The FDA may also limit the indications for use and/or require post-marketing testing and surveillance to monitor the safety or efficacy of a product.
 If approved, the FDA may withdraw product approval if compliance with regulatory standards is not maintained or if problems occur after the product reaches the market.
 In addition, the FDA may require testing and surveillance programs to monitor approved products even after they have been commercialized, and the FDA has the power to prevent or limit further marketing of a product based on the results of these post-marketing programs.